Pirates vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In seven games as the underdog over the last 10 contests, the Pirates were upset in every contest.
+- The Pirates have been underdogs seven times over their past 10 games and lost every one of those contests.

-- In their last 10 matchups with a total posted by sportsbooks, the Pirates and their foes are 4-5-1 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by oddsmakers, the Pirates and their foes are 4-5-1 when it comes to hitting the over.

 Pirates Betting Records & Stats